symphoniacloud/dynamodb-entity-store/documentation/AdvancedSingleEntityOperations.md

 To configure DynamoDB to return either/both of these types of metadata then set the [`returnConsumedCapacity`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/ReturnConsumedCapacityOption.html) and/or [`returnItemCollectionMetrics`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/ReturnItemCollectionMetricsOption.html) properties on the `options` argument of the operation method(s) you're using.
 The specific settings for these fields are passed straight through to DynamoDB, so refer to the DynamoDB documentation for deciding what value to use.

-If you specified either metadata option, and DynamoDB returned a relevant result, then a `.metadata` field will be on the result object, with a [`consumedCapacity`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/ConsumedCapacityMetadata.html) and/or [`itemCollectionMetrics`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/ItemCollectionMetricsMetadata.html) subfield
+If you specified either metadata option, and DynamoDB returned a relevant result, then a `.metadata` field will be on the result object, with a [`consumedCapacity`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/ConsumedCapacityMetadata.html) and/or [`itemCollectionMetrics`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/ItemCollectionMetricsMetadata.html) subfield.

 ### Return values for write operations

-DynamoDB allows requesting "return values" for write operations - `put()`, `update()`, and `delete()`.
+DynamoDB allows requesting "return values" for write operations - `put()`, `update()`, and `delete()` (described [here](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_PutItem.html) for _PutItem_).
-The advanced operations allow you to request these values when using _Entity Store_ however the usual parsing / typing logic is **bypassed** and such results are provided "raw" from the DynamoDB Document Client.
+The advanced operations allow you to request these values when using _Entity Store_ however the usual parsing / typing logic for these type of results is **bypassed** and such results are provided "raw" from the DynamoDB Document Client.

 To request return values you must set the [`returnValues`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/ReturnValuesOptions.html) and/or [`returnValuesOnConditionCheckFailure`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/ReturnValuesOnConditionCheckFailureOption.html) field on the options argument of the operation(s) you are calling.
 The specific settings for these fields are passed straight through to DynamoDB, so refer to the DynamoDB documentation for deciding what value to use.